richcole/Deforma/README.md

 to import models from Neverwinter nights if you have a copy of the game.

-Basic movement with the mouse and keyboard.
-Press <return> to activate the mouse. 'a', 's', 'w', 'd' are used to move around. 'q' and 'e' move up and down. 'space' shoots a cube.
+Right click and drag to pan the camera.
+Move using 'a', 's', 'w', 'd' are used to move around. 'q' and 'e' move up and down.
+Left click to select a tile or creature on a tile.
+Use the wheel to modify terrain.

 Quick build is via: